-Australia is a country that is blessed with an abundance of natural beauty and there is no better way to gorge yourself on some the country’s dramatic scenery than to attempt one of the countries many great adventure walks.
-Here is the realbuzz.com guide 10 of the best, from short jaunts to colossal long distance trails, for hikers Oz has it all.
+Australia is a country blessed with natural beauty and there is no better way to gorge yourself on some of the scenery than to attempt the countries many great adventure walks.
+Experience all Australia has to offer, with stunning mountain backdrops and tropical beaches there are plenty of sights to take in.

 Six Foot Track, Blue Mountains, New South Wales